Calling all readers, writers, researchers and thinkers!

 With department scholars in J. R. R. Tolkien, C. S. Lewis, William Shakespeare, and women’s literature, English at Friends gives you the opportunity to study both modern and classic writing.

 Our very own professor Dr. Kassia Waggoner is the current High Plains Regent for Sigma Tau Delta.
 As such, the Sigma Tau Delta Conference will be held at Friends University in 2020-2022!

 Many of our graduates have gone on to graduate study in law, English, and other fields.

 Our program’s goal is to produce effective readers, writers, researchers, and thinkers.
 If that’s your goal as well, we’d love to have you join us!

 “I knew that by attending Friends I would have the opportunity to learn from some of the best instructors.
 And, now that I have worked in higher education, I believe Friends University employs well-respected scholars and attracts some of the best students around.
 Without question, Friends is one of the finest educational institutions in Kansas, and I am proud to say I graduated from Friends University.”Matt Skillen, English graduate

-- Assistant Professor of Composition
+- Associate Professor of Composition

 - Theology & Humanities